Social and economic equity strengthens our communities.

 CAP Services, Inc. has been on the front line of the war on poverty since 1966.
 CAP, a private, nonprofit corporation, offers programs in Marquette, Outagamie, Portage, Waupaca, and Waushara counties.
 CAP Services is headquartered in Stevens Point.

-Nearly three dozen programs are offered by CAP Services to transform people and communities to advance social and economic justice.
+More than two dozen programs are offered by CAP Services to transform people and communities to advance social and economic justice.

-Since the War of Poverty was declared by President Lyndon Baines Johnson in 1964, community action agencies have been charged with addressing poverty by purposefully engaging low-income people in shaping the programs and services they needed.
+Since the War on Poverty was declared by President Lyndon Baines Johnson in 1964, community action agencies have been charged with addressing poverty by purposefully engaging low-income people in shaping the programs and services they needed.
 CAP Services achieves this through its governance (one-third of the seats on CAP’s Board of Directors are low-income representatives) and through its triennial needs assessment survey.

 Every three years, each of the community action agencies across the country conduct a needs assessment survey of low-income individuals.
 CAP surveys over 2,000 households within its service area.
 Responses are reviewed and prioritized by CAP’s Board of Directors.